percona/percona-server-mongodb-operator/source/replication.rst

 .. _operator-replication-source:

-Configuring cross-site replication on Main instances
+Configuring cross-site replication on Main site
 ------------------------------------------------------

 The cluster managed by the Operator should "know" about external nodes for the